kellan/laughingmeme/_posts/asides/2006-01-21-the-small-pieces-only-join-well-when-there-are-some-established-rules.md

 ---
 id: 3202
-title: '&#8220;the small pieces only join well when there are some established rules&#8221;'
+title: '"the small pieces only join well when there are some established rules"'
 date: '2006-01-21T14:50:00+00:00'
 author: Kellan
 layout: post